Up to 60% off sofas & mattresses — limited‑time deals.

 What we liked:

-• The arms and front edge feel steady when sitting down, leaning, and standing up.
+• The arms and front edge feel steady when you sit down, lean, and stand back up.

-• The traditional detailing reads clearly from across the room without feeling flimsy.
+• The traditional detailing reads clearly from across the room without feeling fragile.

 Who it is best for: